Anzani 3-cylinder fan engines: Design and development

 An engine of this sort famously powered Louis Blériot's Type XI monoplane across La Manche (the English Channel) on 25 July 1909.
 Contemporary sources differ on its bore, stroke and swept volume.
 The first description of the successful machine in Flight describes the engine as having dimensions of 100 × 150 mm, or a capacity of 3.53 litres.
-However, a few months later they printed the engineering drawing of the 55° engine, which has dimensions of 103 x 120 mm marked on it, clearly captioned as "used ... in the cross-Channel flight".
+However, a few months later they printed the engineering drawing of the 55° engine, which has dimensions of 103 × 120 mm marked on it, clearly captioned as "used ... in the cross-Channel flight".
 If their identification was right, then Bleriot used a 3.00-litre engine.
 A head-on photograph of the cross-channel aircraft also shows a 55° engine.

 Even before the channel flight, Anzani was selling more powerful versions with larger bores: a 120 mm bore, 4.4-litre (269 cu in) variant produced 26 kW (35 hp) and a 135 mm bore, 6.4-litre (390 cu in) engine gave 36 kW (45 hp).
 These fan engines remained in production until at least 1913, though there were important improvements.
 The exhaust valve was moved to the cylinder head and operated by rockers via push rods, and a mixing chamber was arranged in the crankcase.
 The 1913 three-cylinder Anzani fan engine had a cylinder separation of 72°, presumably to lighten the counterbalance.
 By this stage it had its inlet manifold at the rear of the engine to minimise airflow cooling of the fuel air mixture.